 This is where our excursion train stopped.
-I wrote this story on the trip back.
-Coming back they announced that we would take the northwest leg of the wye at Davenport so I went to the baggage car to document the event of our train doing just that.
+I wrote this story on the trip back and during the journey, it was announced that we would take the northwest leg of the wye at Davenport, so I went to the baggage car to document our train doing just that.

 |RETURN TO THE MAIN PAGE|